lalomorales22/penguins/docs/gateway/security/index.md

 Running an AI agent with shell access on your machine is... _spicy_.
 Here’s how to not get pwned.

-Penguins is both a product and an experiment: you’re wiring frontier-model behavior into real messaging surfaces and real tools. **There is no “perfectly secure” setup.** The goal is to be deliberate about:
+Penguins is both a product and an experiment: you’re wiring frontier-model behavior into browser/admin surfaces and real tools. **There is no “perfectly secure” setup.** The goal is to be deliberate about:

 - who can talk to your bot
 - where the bot is allowed to act
 - what the bot can touch

 Start with the smallest access that still works, then widen it as you gain confidence.

+The supported built-in app surfaces are browser chat, the Control UI, and the CLI.
+Anything else should be treated as an explicit custom integration you decided to add.

 ### What the audit checks (high level)